 Marianke Pienaar examines hockey-specific postural demands, sex differences, assessment strategies, and evidence-based prevention approaches to help clinicians optimize their management in field hockey athletes.

 Unlike many field-based sports, field hockey requires all players to compete right-handed, irrespective of hand dominance.
-This rule enforces repeated asymmetrical movement patterns and prolonged thoracolumbar flexion during high-intensity skills such as dribbling, passing, tackling, and striking(1,2).
-These sport-specific demands expose the thoracolumbar region to substantial mechanical stress, contributing to the high prevalence of lower back pain (LBP) reported across ages, playing levels, and positions(2,11,12).
+This rule enforces repeated asymmetrical movement patterns and prolonged thoracolumbar flexion during high-intensity skills such as dribbling, passing, tackling, and striking(1, 2).
+These sport-specific demands expose the thoracolumbar region to substantial mechanical stress, contributing to the high prevalence of lower back pain (LBP) reported across ages, playing levels, and positions(2, 11, 12).
 Prevalence rates range from roughly 33% to over 60%, highlighting LBP as a common issue in the sport(10).
 Over time, these stresses may exceed tissue tolerance, particularly in younger athletes.

-Prolonged adoption of a semi-crouched playing position is a defining feature of field hockey (see figure 1).
+Prolonged adoption of a semi-crouched playing position is a defining feature of field hockey (see Figure 1).
 Players frequently maintain thoracolumbar flexion to optimize stick–ball control, defensive reach, and visual tracking of play.
 During both training and competition, they have to sustain this posture for extended periods, often exceeding one hour during matches and up to two hours during training sessions(6).
-Over time, this sustained flexed position may lead to postural adaptations, including flattening of the normal thoracolumbar curvature in the sagittal plane (see figure 2)(5,6).
+Over time, this sustained flexed position may lead to postural adaptations, including flattening of the normal thoracolumbar curvature in the sagittal plane (see Figure 2)(5, 6).
 Clinicians describe this phenomenon as the “hockey player’s back” and reflect chronic exposure to flexion-dominant spinal loading.

 "Prolonged adoption of a semi-crouched playing position is a defining feature of field hockey..."

-TAKE A RISK-FREE TRIALOur international team of qualified experts (see above) spend hours poring over scores of technical journals and medical papers that even the most interested professionals don't have time to read.
+Our international team of qualified experts (see above) spend hours poring over scores of technical journals and medical papers that even the most interested professionals don't have time to read.

 For 17 years, we've helped hard-working physiotherapists and sports professionals like you, overwhelmed by the vast amount of new research, bring science to their treatment.
 Sports Injury Bulletin is the ideal resource for practitioners too busy to cull through all the monthly journals to find meaningful and applicable studies.